Relevate-Kansas-State-CS/relevate-mobile/README.md

 Our Github Page is located [here](https://github.com/Relevate-Kansas-State-CS/relevate-mobile).
 Our online documentation is located [here](https://relevate-kansas-state-cs.github.io/relevate-mobile/index.html).

+## Depencies
+This program was developed with Visual Studio 2017.
+This is the list of add-ons needed.

+Through Visual Studio Installer:
+* Node.js
+* Mobile Development with Javascript

+Other:
+* Node.js (Download: https://nodejs.org/en/) (Install: https://www.wikihow.com/Install-Node.Js-on-Windows)

 ## Generating Documentation
 Navigate to main git folder in node command prompt and run the following: